enkidevs/curriculum/Comp. Sci./Networking/networking-quiz.md

 ## Game Content

 ```
-How are devices within a computer network
+What are devices within a computer network

 that send, route or receive data called?
 ```